zkrising/Tachi/README.md

 ## Setup

+Tachi maintains a setup guide that is easy to follow even if you've never programmed before.

 Check the [Documentation](https://docs.tachi.ac/contributing/setup) for how to set Tachi up.

-You can then check the component-specific guides to see how to run those components and contribute back.
+You can then check the component-specific guides to see how to run those components and contribute back!

+## Quick Setup For Nerds

+Already know what you're doing?

+Install docker + docker-compose and use `./run.sh start` or `./run.bat start` to start Tachi.

+Other commands you might want to execute are included inside the `run` file.

 ## Repository Info